GerHobbelt/TinyColor/README.md

 RGB input requires either 0-255 or 0%-100%.

-If you call `tinycolor.fromRatio`, RGB input can also accept 0-1 Here are some examples of string input:
+If you call `tinytinycolor.fromRatio`, RGB input can also accept 0-1 Here are some examples of string input:

 ```